emilyfuhrman/map-club/2016_Fall/Session_02/README.md

 # 20160930 &mdash; Simple Maps with geojson.io

 This session focuses on [geojson.io](http://geojson.io/about.html), a simple, open-source editor for map data.
 The geojson.io interface includes an informative "Help" section in the top menu of the right panel.
-Once you create a map using the geojson.io interface, the URL of the page will update to become a shareable link.

 #### Resources